-Porsche is testing how its cars can drive themselves to lifting platforms in the workshop.
+Porsche is working a Berlin startup to test virtually how its cars can drive themselves to lifting platforms in the workshop.

 The sports car brand, part of the Volkswagen Group, is working with a Berlin-based startup called Kopernicus Automotive to make car movements in the workshop more efficient.